01 of 10

-To make your snowflakes have sides that look like branches for a simple miniature snowflake tree, you can cut your pattern similar to the one shown in the photo on this page.
-Experiment, you may find other patterns you like for your particular style of trees, any snowflake will work for making the trees, and they don't need to all be the same.
+This snowflake style has sides that look like branches.
+You may find other patterns you like for your particular style.
+Any snowflake will work for making the trees, and they don't need to all be the same.

-To begin cutting branched stars or snowflakes cut two v's at the wide end of your folded paper as shown above.
-The distance you leave from the edge of the V to the fold of your snowflake edge, will be half the width of each branch.
+To begin cutting branched stars or snowflakes cut two V-shaped slits at the wide end of your folded paper as shown above.
+The distance you leave from the edge of the V to the fold of your snowflake edge will be half the width of each branch.

-Once you have the two V's cut on the outer edge of the snowflake, work down each side, cutting free another branchlet angled to match the side of the V, I kept my branchlets even with the other side, but you can make them alternate if you wish.
+Once you have the two Vs cut on the outer edge of the snowflake, work down each side.
+Snipping free another branchlet angled to match the side of the V, keep the branchlets even with the other side.
+You can also make them alternate if you wish.

-To cut the hole for the tree trunk to pass through, clip a very small piece off the narrow pointed end of your folded paper.
+To cut the hole for the tree trunk to pass through, clip a very small piece of the narrow pointed end of your folded paper.
 Don't make this a very large cut.
-If you do get too large a hole you can patch it closed wih a scrap of paper set under the hole and then trim a new one.
+If you do get too large a hole you can patch it closed with a scrap of paper set under the hole and then you can trim a new one.

 08 of 10

-To make a miniature snowflake tree cut as many snowflakes as you will need to create the branched sections for your chosen size of tree.
+To make a miniature snowflake tree, cut as many snowflakes as you will need to create the branched sections for your chosen size of the tree.
 Lay them out according to the size, you will need to begin with the largest snowflake.
-If you wish, you can curl the ends of the branches slightly against a metal ruler or the side of a pair of scissors, taking care not to tear your branches.
-The snowflake trees also look fine with plain, uncurled branches so it is your choice.

 09 of 10